JuliaAstro/FITSIO.jl/doc/index.rst

 HDU Routines
 ------------

-The functions described in this section allow to change the default HDU and to find their number and type.
+The functions described in this section allow to change the current HDU and to find their number and type.
 The following is a short example which shows how to use them: